dyhes/zulip/docs/documentation/overview.md

 ### API documentation

-Zulip's [API documentation](https://zulip.com/api/) is intended to make it easy for a technical user to write automation tools that interact with Zulip.
-This documentation also serves as our main mechanism for Zulip server developers to communicate with client developers about how the Zulip API works.
+Aloha's [API documentation](https://zulip.com/api/) is intended to make it easy for a technical user to write automation tools that interact with Aloha.
+This documentation also serves as our main mechanism for Aloha server developers to communicate with client developers about how the Aloha API works.

 See the [API documentation tutorial](api.md) for details on how to contribute to this documentation.

 ## Automated testing

-Zulip has several automated test suites that we run in CI and recommend running locally when making significant edits:
+Aloha has several automated test suites that we run in CI and recommend running locally when making significant edits:

 - `tools/lint` catches a number of common mistakes, and we highly